Ilmars-Viksne/viJTX2/docker-segment/README.md

+# Dockerized Micro-SAM for Jetson TX2: The Final Error!!!

+## The Root Cause: A Fundamental Incompatibility

+`ERROR: Package 'micro-sam' requires a different Python: 3.6.9 not in '>=3.10'`

+**The library has required Python 3.7 or newer since its very first public version.**

+*   The Jetson TX2 with JetPack 4.6 is based on Ubuntu 18.04, which provides **Python 3.6.9**.
+*   The `micro-sam` library requires **Python >= 3.7** (and the newest version requires >= 3.10).

+This is a fundamental conflict that cannot be resolved by pinning to an older version, because a compatible older version for Python 3.6 **does not exist**.

+**Conclusion: It is not possible to run the `micro-sam` library on a Jetson TX2 using the standard NVIDIA Docker images.**

+The hardware's software stack is simply too old for the modern tools the Python script requires.
+You have successfully proven this through this exhaustive build process.

+### Where to Go From Here

+While this specific goal is not achievable, other options for the project:

+1.  **Use Different Software:** The most practical solution is to find an alternative segmentation library that is compatible with Python 3.6.
+You could look for older implementations of algorithms like Mask R-CNN or U-Net that have versions compatible with the Jetson TX2's environment.
+2.  **Upgrade the Hardware:** The most direct solution.
+A newer Jetson device, like a member of the Jetson Orin family, would run a modern version of JetPack with a newer Linux distribution and a compatible Python version (3.8+).
+This would allow you to run the latest `micro-sam` and other modern AI libraries without these issues.
+3.  **(Not Recommended) The Manual Path:** Attempting to compile Python 3.7+ from source on the Jetson, and then building PyTorch and all other dependencies against that custom Python build.
+This is an extremely difficult, time-consuming, and error-prone process with a very low chance of success.

 # Dockerized Micro-SAM for Jetson TX2

 This project provides a Docker-based solution for running a Python segmentation script using `micro-sam` on an NVIDIA Jetson TX2.